-Art in Liverpool is the city’s only independent listings site for visual arts in Liverpool, as well as being a platform for critically engaged writing about art.
-Covering all galleries and museums across the Merseyside region, the website is run by editor Sinead Nunes and supported by VAiL (Visual Arts in Liverpool).
+Art in Liverpool is an independent listings site for visual arts in Liverpool, as well as being a platform for critically engaged writing about art.
+Covering all galleries and museums across the Merseyside region, the website is run by Ian and Minako Jackson with Features editor Sinead Nunes and supported by VAiL (Visual Arts in Liverpool).

-The site was originally set up in 2004 as a simple listings site for Liverpool galleries and exhibitions.
+The site was originally set up by Ian Jackson in 2004 as a simple listings site for Liverpool galleries and exhibitions.
 A blog followed in time for Liverpool Biennial 2004, and the site has evolved ever since, reaching out to people online, with new features and more input from writers and other creatives.
-Since Sinead took over in 2012, the site has hosted a number of new features including: Artist of the Week, the In Pictures photography series, a surge in local arts news as well as a flourishing critical writing output thanks to the editor and a dedicated team of talented writers and arts enthusiasts.
+In recent years the site has hosted a number of new features including: Artist of the Week, Art & About, the In Pictures photography series, a surge in local arts news as well as a flourishing critical writing output thanks to the editor and a dedicated team of talented writers and arts enthusiasts.

 For the past three years, Art in Liverpool has been steadily moving towards more editorial content, including features, interviews and reviews.
 This content is vital in achieving AiL’s aims; showcasing what’s happening in Liverpool whilst maintaining an unbiased and critically engaged standpoint.